iarsystems/iar-vsc-debug/docs/README.md

 ### RTOS view

 This view is provided by the VS Code Embedded Tools extension.
 See the VS Code documentation for more information.

+### Views from the IAR Embedded Workbench IDE

+This extension provides several views that are identical to ones found in the IAR Embedded Workbench IDE.
+Among others, these include the Live Watch, Trace, Profiling and Code Coverage views.
+For documentation on these views, see the *IAR Embedded Workbench C-SPY® Debugging Guide* (PDF).

 <h2 id="BreakpointTypes">Breakpoint types</h2>